top of page

 The following morning we drove a short 20 minutes into Bayeux, a charming albeit fairly modern town worth a stroll.
 I was determined to find crepes for breakfast, which we did, but with a bit of trouble.
 Crepes I guess are not a popular dish in that area, so perhaps we should have gone elsewhere.

-After bobbing into some shops and enjoying the cute architecture, we carried on to more Normand sites from the war.
+After bopping into some shops and enjoying the cute architecture, we carried on to more Normand sites from the war.

 If you are more into the traditional way of getting around (i.e., not retro side cars), you can also take a half day tour of Normandy's beaches with an air-conditioned round trip tour from your hotel in Bayeux.
 Nice and convenient.

-No trip to the North of France would be complete without visiting Mont Saint-Michel at least once.
+Mont Saint-Michel is the crown jewel of the North of France.
 Looking like Hogwarts, this medieval looking castle structure is on every traveler's bucket list.

 Mont Saint-Michel, North of France